• Home

 • Do something that you aren’t allowed to delegate, such as serve as a director of a corporation

-A Living Will and Power of Attorney for Health Care allows you to do two things: (1) state you wishes regarding the use of life-sustaining medical treatment, and (2) name an agent to act on your behalf with respect to medical decisions if you can no longer communicate with your doctors.
+An Advanced Care Planning Document allows you to do two things: (1) state your wishes for your end-of-life care and (2) name an agent to act on your behalf with respect to medical decisions if you can no longer communicate with your doctors.
 The only time your agent will be able to make decisions is when you are unable to make your own decisions.

 When do your healthcare directives become effective: